 Medical Care in Prison & Jails

 The Southern Center for Human Rights is deeply concerned about the health and safety of incarcerated people during the COVID-19 pandemic.
-We also recognize that people in prisons and jails may not have access to important information about the virus.
-We created three sets of materials to address this critical gap in information: one for people incarcerated in the Georgia Department of Corrections, one for people incarcerated in the Alabama Department of Corrections, and one for people incarcerated in Georgia and Alabama jails.
+We also recognize that people in prisons and jails may not have access to important information about the virus or vaccine.
+We created this information packet to address this critical gap in information for people incarcerated in facilities in Georgia and Alabama.

 The following information explains how to use the GDC grievance procedure to address problems you experience while in state custody, which includes state prisons, private prisons, county correctional institutions, and transitional centers.DOWNLOAD